Ryntak94/nvim-config/README.md

 The `completions.lua` plugin is configured for autocompletion and snippets for lua and javascript.

+The `diffview.lua` plugin is a nicer git diff viewer.

 The `barbar.lua` plugin is for tabs.
 I've created a few useful mappings.
 A couple things to note: `:q` doesn't close a buffer/tab.
 It closes a window.
 If you are in a tab and want to close it, `:q` will likely close more than the tab you are viewing.
 Use `<leader>bc` or rebind it.

 The `debugging.lua` plugin is not currently working correctly/entirely (maybe if I wasn't trying to test it against docker it would be), that needs more work and I'd like someone to help me who knows more about this kind of stuff.